ItsHamzaAziz/ItsHamzaAziz/README.md

 ###

-<p align="left">Welcome to my GitHub Profile where I share with you all my projects alongside my various coding ideas.<br>I am a Data Scientist, Data Analyst as well as a Full Stack Website Developer and here you can find my numerous projects regarding these domains.
+<p align="left">Welcome to my GitHub Profile where I share with you all my projects alongside my various coding ideas.<br>I am a Data Scientist, Data Analyst as well as a Full Stack Website Developer and here you can find my numerous projects regarding these domains.<br><br>Happy Coding : )</p>

 ###